erumd/Work-Day-Scheduler/README.md

 https://github.com/erumd/Work-Day-Scheduler

 I used the  [Moment.js](https://momentjs.com/) to work with dates and times.
-Other resources that I used for this website are Visual Studio Code, Stack Overflow,and  W3 Schools.
+Other resources that I used for this website are Visual Studio Code, Stack Overflow, and  W3 Schools.
 I could not have completed this without the help of my tutor and classmate Iyana.

 - - -
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.